-\subsection{Final test: comparison with the complete model}
+\subsection{Final test: Comparison with the complete model}

 The convergence of the density estimations from different sets of initial conditions (seen in the first two tests) does not guarantee convergence between the secular model and the complete model of the Solar System.
 As a result, whether the secular statistics will resemble that of the complete model is still not clear.
-In this final test, we respond to this question by comparing the density estimation from our secular solutions with those obtained from the 2\,500 solutions of the complete model integrated in the future \citep{Laskar2009}.
-The initial conditions of the complete solutions are sampled in a way similar to the present work, that is one variable (the semi-major axis of Mercury) is linearly-spaced with a spacing of 0.38 mm and a range of about one meter.
-We shift the complete solution backward 70 Myrs to adjust for the difference in the initial variation sizes and also for the difference between the initial divergence rates.
+In this final test, we respond to this question by comparing the density estimation from our secular solutions with those obtained from the 2\,500 solutions of the complete model integrated into the future \citep{Laskar2009}.
+The initial conditions of the complete solutions are sampled in a way similar to the present work, that is, one variable (the semimajor axis of Mercury) is linearly spaced with a spacing of 0.38 mm and a range of about one meter.
+We shifted the complete solution backward by 70 Myrs to adjust for the difference in the initial variation sizes and also for the difference between the initial divergence rates.